Ppaja/teletalk/README.md

 ## Acknowledgements

-Special thanks to everyone who has contributed to making TeleTalk a reality.
-Your support and feedback have been invaluable.
+Special thanks to me who has contributed to making TeleTalk a reality.
+My support and feedback is amazing.

 ---

 TeleTalk - Reimagining communication, one dot and dash at a time.

+Hint: this is a fun project and should be treated as that!